ottobunge/CDKTF-Asset-Management/README.md

 - You can only request valid dependency types
 - You can only access valid attributes for each dependency
 - Each attribute automatically resolves to its correct type
-- TypeScript can provide accurate autocompletion at every step

 ### Example Type Resolution